mesosphere/dcos-kafka-service/README.md

 The "disk" configuration value is denominated in MB.
 We recommend you set the configuration value `log_retention_bytes` to a value smaller than the indicated "disk" configuration.
 See [instructions for customizing these values][16].

-### Pitfalls of Managing Configurations Outside of the Framework
+### Managing Configurations Outside of the Service

-The Kafka framework's core responsibility is to deploy and maintain the deployment of a Kafka cluster whose configuration has been specified.
-In order to do this the framework makes the assumption that it has ownership of broker configuration.
-If an end-user makes modifications to individual brokers through out-of-band configuration operations, the framework will almost certainly override those modifications at a later time.
+The Kafka service's core responsibility is to deploy and maintain the deployment of a Kafka cluster whose configuration has been specified.
+In order to do this the service makes the assumption that it has ownership of broker configuration.
+If an end-user makes modifications to individual brokers through out-of-band configuration operations, the service will almost certainly override those modifications at a later time.
 If a broker crashes, it will be restarted with the configuration known to the scheduler, not one modified out-of-band.
 If a configuration update is initiated, all out-of-band modifications will be overwritten during the rolling update.

 ## Brokers